-Our complaints procedure has three stages.
-We will contact you within two working days of receiving your complaint, and at each further stage, to let you know what will happen next.
+Our complaints procedure has two stages.
+We will aim to contact you within two working days of receiving your complaint, and at each further stage, to let you know what will happen next.

-Once we have received your complaint, a service manager will investigate and send you a response within 20 working days.
+Once we have received your complaint, a service manager will investigate and will aim to send you a response within 10 working days.
 The manager will let you know what we can do to resolve your complaint.

 If you are unhappy with the response that you have received at stage 1, you can ask for your complaint to be reviewed.
-The Corporate Complaints Team will write to you within 25 working days with their decision.
+The Corporate Complaints Team or the Head of the relevant service will aim to write to you within 20 working days with their decision.

 Please provide an email address and contact telephone number.